alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 - 4.1 **Be friendly and patient.**

 - 4.2 **Be welcoming**: we strive to build a welcoming and supportive team.
-  As community facilitators, we also strive to apply this value in creating Communities of Practice that welcome and support members of all backgrounds and identities, while upholding our commitment and diversity statement (see 2.).
+  As community facilitators, we also strive to apply this value to creating Communities of Practice that welcome and support members of all backgrounds and identities, while upholding our commitment and diversity statement (see 2.).